garvita-tiwari/garvita-tiwari.github.io/_pages/pnw.md

 *A reminder of how beautiful our home truly is.*

-In the two years since, I’ve returned to this corner of the world time and time again.
+In the two years since, I’ve returned to this corner of the earth time and time again.

 Each visit feels like a love letter to nature.